prolic/fpp/README.md

 ### What it this?

-This library can generate php code bases on fpp definitions, the syntax is inspired by Haskell.
+This library can generate php code based on fpp definitions, the syntax is inspired by Haskell.

 ### So what really is it?